binfalse/binfalse.de/_posts/2010-09-20-suffix-trees.md

 <h3>Further applications</h3>
 There are a lot of other applications for a suffix tree structure.
 For example finding palindromes, search for regular expressions, faster computing of the <a href="http://en.wikipedia.org/wiki/Levenshtein_distance">Levenshtein distance</a>, data compression and so on...

-Continue reading about my implementation on the <a href="/2010/09/suffix-trees/4/">next page</a>.